 Septicemia and Endocarditis caused by susceptible Gram-positive organisms including Streptococcus spp., penicillin G-susceptible staphylococci, and enterococci.
 Gram-negative sepsis caused by E. coli, Proteus mirabilis and Salmonella spp. responds to Ampicillin.
 Endocarditis due to enterococcal strains usually respond to intravenous therapy.
 The addition of an aminoglycoside may enhance the effectiveness of Ampicillin when treating streptococcal endocarditis.

 Urinary Tract Infections caused by sensitive strains of E. coli and Proteus mirabilis.

+Gastrointestinal Infections caused by Salmonella typhi (typhoid fever), other Salmonella spp., and Shigella spp. (dysentery) usually respond to oral or intravenous therapy.
 Bacteriology studies to determine the causative organisms and their susceptibility to Ampicillin should be performed.
 Therapy may be instituted prior to obtaining results of susceptibility testing.

 It is advisable to reserve the parenteral form of this drug for moderately severe and severe infections and for patients who are unable to take the oral forms.
 A change to oral Ampicillin may be made as soon as appropriate.